mahimaarora2208/mahimaarora2208/README.md

 I am a **Roboticist** by profession and by  :heart:.

 I believe robots have a lot to learn from humans and vice-versa.
 I aim to be build "Robots for a Purpose" and want to see humans and robots collaborate in the same environment and not replace each other.
-I am currently pursuing my Master's in Robotics from University of Maryland, College Park.
+I am currently pursuing my Master's in Robotics from University of Maryland, College Park and looking for full-time roles for May 2023(graduate then) in the field of Robotics.
+My interest as well as projects lies in different areas of robotics including perception, path planning as well as simulation.
+I am currently working on how to write organised code and learning how to write good test cases to achieve optimised code coverage.
+Currently, I am also learning how to follow Agile while developing software.

 ## What is going on my GitHub profile?